-Human services workers make important decisions every day that have significant impacts on people’s lives.
+Public sector workers make important decisions every day that have significant impact on people’s lives.
 It is a responsibility that demands certain skills and experience in understanding human dynamics.
-That’s why Accenture developed a virtual reality training experience, known as the Accenture Virtual Experience Solution (AVEnueS).
-It not only accelerates the pace of learning, but it also enhances the scope of awareness.
+AVENUES is a learning method that harnesses the power of technology to transform the hiring, training, and continued skill development for frontline staff across the public sector.

 of experienced workers report improved observation, inquiry and interpretation skills.

 reduction in training time compared to traditional training.

 2022 Anthem Awards -- Advancing Race Equity in VR (Tory's Home Visit) has been awarded GOLD for Best Special Projects, which recognizes projects that raise awareness via Responsible Technology.
 The same project also received a SILVER award in the Innovation category, which identifies new and innovative techniques that are advancing and improving the community.

 VR Social Impact Award - AVENUES – Race Equity in Child Welfare was recognized by AIXR (The Academy of International Extended Reality) in 2021 for achievements in human services.

 GSMA GLOMO Awards - AVENUES was the recipient of “Best Mobile VR or AR” in 2019.
 The GLOMOs are a testament to the incredible innovation and ingenuity shaping our industry.